ministryofjustice/moj-frontend/docs/prototyping/setting-up-coded-prototypes.md

 ### How to install the MOJ Frontend npm package

-1. Open a command prompt (e.g. Terminal on a Mac).
+1. Open a command prompt (for example Terminal on a Mac).
-2. Navigate to your prototype folder by typing `cd` followed by the folder path. (e.g. `cd ~/Documents/prototypes/juggling-licence`)
+2. Navigate to your prototype folder by typing `cd` followed by the folder path. (for example `cd ~/Documents/prototypes/juggling-licence`)
 3. Run `npm install @ministryofjustice/frontend --save`

 If you’re using version 13 or later of the GOV.UK Prototype Kit, you can now use MOJ Design System components in your prototype.